surespot/android/README.md

 THANK YOU TO OUR CONTRIBUTORS:

-Jean Schmitt for the German translation
+Jean Schmitt, repat, mrbiber, for the German translations Jorge Iván Andrés Contreras Pereira, Cesar Schulzbacher for the Spanish translations sharkyiwc for the French translations lgasp, dickhead, Mauriziopz for the Italian translations

 License
 =========